IBM/SalesEnablement-test-repo/docs/Part 6/06 Networking.md

-Network design for any cloud deployment is critical, this include for IBM Power Virtual Server (PowerVS) deployments.
-There are many options available for clients when designing both the connectivity from their on-premises environment(s) to the cloud as well as within their PowerVS workspaces.
-This section only covers the creation and management of private subnets within a PowerVS workspace.
+A good network design for any cloud deployment is critical.
+This includes IBM Power Virtual Server (PowerVS) deployments.
+Many options are available for clients for both the connectivity from their on-premises environments to the cloud and within their PowerVS workspaces.
+Only the creation and management of private subnets within a PowerVS workspace is covered.
 Learn more about PowerVS networks <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams" target="_blank">here</a> and other related section of the PowerVS documentation.

 1. Click the **Subnets** option in the side menu under the {{powerVS.serviceInstanceName}} workspace.
-Note, you may need to first expand the **Networking** section.
+Expand the **Networking** section if not already expanded.

 ![](_attachments/NetworkingMenu.png)